GiggleLiu/ScientificComputingForPhysicists/contents/section1/livecoding.md

-## The workflow to complete homework
+## The workflow to set up the environment and complete homework

 #### Yidai ZHANG